oracle-livelabs/adb/shared/adb-provision/adb-provision-conditional.md

     ![Click Autonomous Data Warehouse.](https://oracle-livelabs.github.io/common/images/console/database-adw.png " ")

 4. Make sure your Workload Type is __Data Warehouse__ or __All__ to see your Autonomous Data Warehouse instances.
-Use the __List Scope__ drop-down menu to select a compartment. <if type="livelabs">Enter the first part of your user name, for example `LL185` in the Search Compartments field to quickly locate your compartment.
+Use the __List Scope__ drop-down menu to select a compartment. <if type="livelabs">Find the compartment assigned to you shown on your *Reservation Information* page and go to that compartment.
+Enter the first part of your user name, for example `LL185` in the Search Compartments field to quickly locate your compartment.

     ![Check the workload type on the left.](images/task1-4.png " ")
     </if>